nigel-ong/nigel-website/content/client-work/asgardia.md

 ---
 date: '2024-08-25T09:53:42+02:00' # date in which the content is created - defaults to "today"
 title: 'Asgardia'
-draft: false # set to "true" if you want to hide the content
+draft: true # set to "true" if you want to hide the content

 link: "https://www.adrianmoreno.info" # optional URL